When to Use -lo, -la, -no, and -na in European Portuguese

 [!tip] Watch out for the accents

-When we cut the letter -r, we often have to add an accent to the vowel left behind to keep the stress strong.
+When the -r gets cut, the vowel left behind usually needs an accent to keep the stress strong.

 • -ar verbs get an acute accent (á).
 Example: lavar becomes lavá-la.